SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 One action provided by site scripts is the ability to trigger a Microsoft flow.
 This allows you to specify any custom action you need beyond the actions provided natively in site scripts.

 If you use the PnP provisioning engine to automate site creation, then you can use a Microsoft flow to integrate with site designs.
-You can continue maintaining all of your existing provisioning scripts as well as creating new customizations using this technique.
+You can maintain all of your existing provisioning scripts as well as create new custom provisioning scripts using this technique.

 ![process of triggering a Microsoft flow](images/process-for-triggering-a-custom-flow.png)